Aarception/Mo-information-security-portfolio/README.md

 Starting today I am officially engaging Think Tanks and Research Institutions for licensing opportunities.

+# UPDATE: WE HAVE OUR FIRST PROSPECT 👏👏

 ## September

  - I will produce three pieces of commercial value